Total steps: 5

 From the noticeboard, turn right across the sandy area and take the uphill path into the woods, waymarked with a purple arrow.
 Keep following the purple waymarkers straight over the crossroads and past the children's natural play areas.

 At the five-ways crossroads follow the arrow to Nanny's Rock.
 There is a short, steep descent here.

 As the landscape opens out into heathland on your right, you may be able to spy Vale's Rock through the trees on your left-hand side.
-This rock house is closed to the public, but we are working on clearing the vegetation to improve views of this impressive rock-cut dwelling.
 Continue following the purple arrows and you will return to woodland, climbing up to the top of the Edge.
 Spectacular views emerge from gaps in the trees on your left, and mature heathland sweeps across your right.
-In spring it is heady with yellow gorse, in late summer the heather blooms purple.

-When you reach the topocope on the Hill Fort, turn around to head down the slope towards the ramparts, following the purple arrows.
+When you reach the toposcope on the hillfort, turn around to head down the slope towards the ramparts, following the purple arrows.
 As you approach the Warden's Lodge you will cross short grassland, and have a final view of the heath from below.
 Head down into the woods on your left at the war memorial.
 This woodland path is full of bluebells in spring, and has places to stop and rest.

-Continue down the slope to approach the restored Rock Houses, and a further couple of minutes passed them you will return to the car-park, which is signed from the Rock House tea-rooms.
+Continue down the slope to approach the restored Rock Houses.
+Go on for a further couple of minutes and you will return to the car park, which is signed from the Rock House tea-rooms.